-Michigan’s Democrats stand by Pelosi for U.S. House minority leader
+Michigan’s U.S. House Democrats stand by Pelosi

 Washington — The Michigan congressional delegation’s five Democrats will continue to support Nancy Pelosi as the U.S. House minority leader, despite a series of disappointing electoral losses.

 Dissension among Democrats in the U.S. House prompted the postponement of leadership elections from this week until Nov.
 30 after they gained six seats in the Nov.
 8 elections — far below what they were projected to pick up.
 Ohio Rep. Tim Ryan announced Thursday he would challenge Pelosi, saying the party needs to re-evaluate and re-create itself.

 “Somebody would have to demonstrate that they’re in a better position to lead us, and so far I haven’t seen anybody do that,” Rep. Dan Kildee, D-Flint Township, told The Detroit News at the U.S. Capitol.